Reviews You Can Rely On

 Credit: Ally Arcuri

-The shoe that we love most is the Asics Novablast 4.
-This shoe remains our overall favorite and the one we recommend to most road runners, whether they're lifelong PR chasers or brand new to running biomechanics.
+The shoe that we love most is the Asics Novablast 5.
+With each update, this shoe remains our overall favorite and the one we recommend to most road runners, whether they're lifelong PR chasers or brand new to running biomechanics.
 The Novablast has it all — maximum cushioning without sacrificing that trampoline-like propulsion, a comfortable fit, an almost unbelievably low weight, and all for a price that belies its impressive performance.

 The Saucony Kinvara 15 is our top choice for a great running shoe that still fits a more modest budget.
 Though its price is lower than most, this versatile trainer has an ultralight, minimalist build that doesn't leave you hanging when it comes to comfort or speed.
 If you're here for your next racing shoe, there's no model we recommend more than the Asics Metaspeed Sky Paris.
 It's approachable to run in, yet explosively propulsive and absurdly lightweight.

-Editor's Note: We updated this article on November 3, 2024, to include numerous new contenders from Asics, New Balance, Hoka, Altra, Brooks, and more.
+Editor's Note: We updated this article on February 1, 2025, to include results from our testing and lab examinations of numerous new contenders from Asics, New Balance, Hoka, Altra, Brooks, Rabbit, and more.

 Related: Best Running Shoes for Men